“I don’t understand how someone who doesn’t believe in God can celebrate Christmas.”

 I don’t believe in things that have not been scientifically proven, therefor I don’t believe in God.

 That’s not to say there isn’t something else out there, something bigger than us.
 A “God” or “gods”, if you will.
-Just like the rest of the world, I don’t know what the truth is because it can’t be proven.
+Just like every other person in the world, I don’t really know what the truth is because it has not been proven.

 What I do know is that Santa is awesome.
 He represents selflessness and kindness.
 He teaches us that Christmas is about giving rather than receiving, something that seems hard to come by most of the year.